Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 …and much more.
 Let’s begin!

-1. What types of books do ghostwriters write?
+1) What types of books do ghostwriters write?

-All kinds of books—from memoir to history, novels to children’s books, cookbooks to art books.
+All kinds of books—from memoirs to novels, history to children’s books, political to art books.
 If you can think of a type of book, you can be sure a ghostwriter is writing in that genre.
+Ghostwriters may also write book proposals and query letters to facilitate the standard publication process.

-Early in our careers we – Barry and Nadine – specialized in health and inspirational books.
-Today, we focus on memoirs, business books, and works of history, politics, and art.
-Ghostwriters may also write book proposals and query letters to facilitate the publication process.
+Early in our careers we – Barry and Nadine – specialized in health and inspiration.
+Today, we focus on memoirs, business books, and works of history, politics, and art.2) Is a professional ghostwriter really qualified to write on more than one topic?

-The truly professional ghostwriter’s expertise is the ability to understand the material and explain it clearly to the average person.
+The truly professional ghostwriter’s expertise is the ability to understand the material and explain it clearly to the average person.3) What is the ghostwriting process?

 The ghostwriting process depends on you (the client), your ghostwriter, and the working relationship you develop with each other.

-You and your ghost may sit down together to create your book from scratch.
+You and your ghost may sit down together to create your work from scratch.
 Or, the ghostwriter may do all of the conceptualizing and writing, while you simply provide some initial ideas and information.
 The ghostwriter may also work from the material you’ve already prepared, turning a rough first draft into a polished manuscript.

 There is no “best” process, only the one that works best for you and your ghostwriter.

-Whatever process you decide upon, be sure to ask your ghostwriter questions such as how long it will take, how you will communicate, who will actually do the writing, and whether there are any additional fees.
+Whatever process you decide upon, be sure to ask your ghostwriter questions such as how long it will take, how you will communicate, who will actually do the writing, and whether there are any additional fees.4) Who gets the credit?

 You always have the option, of course, of giving the ghostwriter “with” or “as told to” credit on the cover.
-This issue should be addressed in your ghostwriting services agreement.
+This issue should be addressed in your ghostwriting services agreement.5) Is the ghostwriter allowed to tell people that he/she wrote the book?

 That depends on the agreement between you and the ghost.

-Books are always a gamble!
+That’s because books are always a financial gamble!

 Even the most professionally-written manuscript, about an incredibly “hot” topic, created by an expert ghostwriter, may not earn a lot of money from book sales.
-That’s why most professional ghostwriters work on a fee-only basis.
+That’s why most professional ghostwriters are fee-only.
 Payments are usually spread over the time the manuscript is being written.
 Some ghosts like to be paid monthly, while others are comfortable splitting the fee into two or three payments.

 Looking for a ghostwriter is easy.
 Just google “professional ghostwriter,” “best ghostwriter,” “professional ghostwriting services,” or something similar.
 You’ll be rewarded with hundreds of thousands of possibilities.